 Valuation Risk.
-The sale price the Fund could receive for a security may differ from the Fund's valuation of the security, particularly for securities that trade in low volume or volatile markets or that are valued using a fair value methodology.
-Because non-U.S. exchanges may be open on days when the Fund does not price its Shares, the value of foreign securities or assets in the Fund's portfolio may change on days when investors will not be able to purchase or sell the Fund's Shares.
+The sale price the Fund could receive for a security may differ from the Fund's valuation of the security and may differ from the value used by the Index, particularly for securities that trade in low volume or volatile markets or that are valued using a fair value methodology.
+Because non-U.S. exchanges may be open on days when a Fund does not price its Shares, the value of foreign securities or assets in the Fund's portfolio may change on days when investors will not be able to purchase or sell the Fund's Shares.
 The Fund relies on various sources to calculate its NAV.
 The information may be provided by third parties that are believed to be reliable, but the information may not be accurate due to errors by such pricing sources, technological issues or otherwise.
 NAV calculation may also be impacted by operational risks arising from factors such as failures in systems and technology.

-The bar chart and table below provide an indication of the risks of investing in the Fund by showing: (a) changes in the performance of the Fund's Shares from year to year; and (b) how the average annual total returns of the Fund's Shares compare to those of a broad-based securities market index.
+The bar chart and table below provide an indication of the risks of investing in the Fund by showing: (a) changes in the performance of the Fund's Shares from year to year; and (b) how the average annual total returns of the Fund's Shares compare to those of a regulatorily required broad-based securities market index (MSCI ACWI Index) (the "Regulatory Benchmark") and the Fund's Index.
+The Fund has included in the table below the performance of the Regulatory Benchmark, which represents a broader measure of market performance, to comply with new regulatory requirements.
+For additional information about the Regulatory Benchmark, please see "Additional Benchmark Information" on page 43 of the Prospectus..
 The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.
 Updated performance information is available at no cost at am.gs.com or by calling the appropriate phone number on the back cover of the Prospectus.